Foston, Leicestershire: History

 Mentioned in the Domesday Book Survey of 1086, Foston was a settlement in the Hundred of Guthlaxton, Leicestershire.
 It had an estimated population of 26 households in 1086.
 The village Church of St Bartholomew is a Grade II* listed building.
 The main body of the church dates to the early 14th century, but parts of the structure are 10th century.
 The village of Foston is clearly visible on the 1576 map of Warwickshire and Leicestershire, produced (in Latin) by Christopher Saxton as part of his Atlas of England and Wales, but no indication of village settlement size is shown.
 A survey by John Nichols, published in 1790, stated only four houses in the village of Foston.
 The number of houses rose to five in 1801, with a population of 24 "employed in agriculture" followed by an increase to six houses in the 1870s, with 27 residents.
-However, all that is visible today is its church, rectory and a farm.
+However, all that is visible today is its church, rectory, a few houses and a farm.